Welcome to the DPACE Conflict Literacy Framework

 We would like to thank the Conflict Transformation Fund for their guidance and financial support in the creation of this framework.

-We would also like to thank the team of committed conflict professionals who were an invaluable part of the creative design and development of this framework:
+We would also like to thank the team of committed conflict engagement practitioners, peace builders, and contemplative practice practitioners who were an invaluable part of the creative design and development of this framework:

 Wendy Wood, Kenneth Cloke, Duncan Autrey, Mark Baril, Mary Leichliter, Jessica Bain, Anna Spain, Jarling Ho, Scott Martin, Rachel Wohl, Su Flickinger, Rose-Anne Moore and Prabha Sankaranarayan.